dbochicchio/Vera-HABridge/README.md

 ## How to recognize a device and supported devices

-Since HA-Bridge could be used to control different kind of devices, the plug-in will recognize only devices mapped under HA-Bridge as "Vera Device" for "Map Type" and "Switch" as "Device Type".
+Since HA-Bridge could be used to control different kind of devices, the plug-in will recognize only devices mapped under HA-Bridge as "Vera Device" or "Vera Scene" for "Map Type".

 ![Configuration example](Docs/file.png)